 Biogas is an excellent renewable gas, typically offering greenhouse gas reduction of around 80-85 %.

 A directly injected stratified engine could minimize CO2 exhausts by 35% compared to a modern port shot gas engine.
-The obstacles of biogas consist of the fact that it is challenging to mix gases (biogas with consumption air), it can make high HC exhausts, it can leakage from injectors, as well as more intricate exhaust after treatment systems are needed considering that exhaust temperature levels are lower.
+The obstacles of biogas consist of the fact that it is challenging to mix gases (biogas with consumption air).

 Biogas engine devices run best when utilizing renewable energy from biogas to power a biogas specification engine.
 The most effective performance from these systems is attained when the biogas engine drives a Biogas CHP electricity generator unit, to make sure that process heat from the biogas engine is recovered and used to provide hot water from the device.